HunterKart/proficiency-faculty-evaluation/docs/prd.md

     3. The asynchronous job validates the uploaded CSV, returning a comprehensive error report if issues are found, and does not proceed until errors are resolved.
     4. A successful import correctly populates all relevant academic structure tables and is idempotent.
     5. The admin receives a notification and the job status is updated on the "Job Monitor" page.
+    6.  **A partially successful import (where only some batches fail) must result in a `Completed_Partial_Failure` status.
+The downloadable error report for such a job must contain only the rows from the failed batches, allowing the Admin to correct and re-upload only the problematic data.**
 -   **Dev/QA Notes:** The Architect must define the precise CSV format.
 The asynchronous validation must prevent web server timeouts.
 QA will require 'bad' CSV files for testing.

 **Story 2.4: Historical User & Enrollment Bulk Import**

 -   **As an** Admin, **I want** to bulk import historical user and enrollment data from CSV files, **so that** past academic records are accurately reflected in the system.
--   **AC & Notes:** Follows the same structure as Story 2.3 for importing users and enrollments.
+-   **Acceptance Criteria & Notes:** Follows the same structure as Story 2.3 for importing users and enrollments.
+-   **Acceptance Criteria:**
+    1. (All criteria from 2.3 apply)
+    2.  ...
+    3.  **A partially successful import (where only some batches fail) must result in a `Completed_Partial_Failure` status.
+The downloadable error report for such a job must contain only the rows from the failed batches, allowing the Admin to correct and re-upload only the problematic data.**

 **Story 2.5: Historical Evaluation Records Bulk Import**

 -   **As an** Admin, **I want** to bulk import past evaluation records (both numerical and open-ended) from a CSV file, **so that** historical feedback is available for analysis.
--   **AC & Notes:** Follows the same structure as Story 2.3 for importing historical evaluations.
+-   **Acceptance Criteria & Notes:** Follows the same structure as Story 2.3 for importing historical evaluations.
+-   **Acceptance Criteria:**
+    1. (All criteria from 2.3 apply)
+    2.  ...
+    3.  **A partially successful import (where only some batches fail) must result in a `Completed_Partial_Failure` status.
+The downloadable error report for such a job must contain only the rows from the failed batches, allowing the Admin to correct and re-upload only the problematic data.**

 **Story 2.6: Fine-Tune Sentiment Analysis Model for Cebuano & Code-Switching**